clinicalml/SCOPE/README.md

 This repository contains the code of the SCOPE model and instructions for how to use the model on your own dataset.
 Below, we provide an example with a synthetic dataset.

 ### Installing packages
-Before you begin, install all the required passages by running `sh setup.sh`.
+Before you begin, install all the required packages by running `sh install_packages.sh`.
+To bundle the code into an environment (to facilitate cleaner import statements), run `python setup.py`.
+When importing models from different parts of the codebase, you can simply write e.g. from mm79.models.transformer import Treatformer.

 ### Importing your dataset